diagrid-labs/dapr-workflow-demos/README.md

 docker exec dapr_redis redis-cli MSET isPaymentSuccess "false"
 ```

-Set the `isPaymentSuccess` config item to "true" and start the PaymentService as follows:
+Set the `isPaymentSuccess` config item to "true" before continuing.

+### Build the services

-1. Open a new terminal, change to the PaymentService directory and build the ASP.NET app:
+1. Open a terminal, change to the OrderProcess/PaymentService directory and build the ASP.NET app:

     ```bash
-    cd PaymentService
+    cd OrderProcess/PaymentService
     dotnet build
     ```

-2. Run the app using the Dapr CLI:
+2. Change to the OrderProcess/CheckoutService directory and build the ASP.NET app:

     ```bash
-    dapr run --app-id payment --app-port 5063 --dapr-http-port 3501 --resources-path ./ResourcesLocal dotnet run
-    ```

-### Run the CheckoutService app

-1. Open a new terminal, change to the CheckoutService directory and build the ASP.NET app:

-    ```bash
-    cd CheckoutService
+    cd OrderProcess/CheckoutService
     dotnet build
     ```

-2. Run the app using the Dapr CLI:
+### Run the services

+1. Using the terminal, change to the OrderProcess directory and start the services using the Dapr CLI with multi-app run:

     ```bash
-    dapr run --app-id checkout --app-port 5064 --dapr-http-port 3500 --resources-path ./ResourcesLocal dotnet run
+    dapr run -f .
     ```

-    > Ensure the --app-port is the same as the port specified in the launchSettings.json file.
+    > This will start both the CheckoutService and PaymentService using the multi-app run configuration specified in the [dapr.yaml](/OrderProcess/dapr.yaml) file.

-3. Check the inventory using cURL, or use the [checkout.http](CheckoutService/checkout.http) file if you're using VSCode with the REST client:
+2. Check the inventory using cURL, or use the [checkout.http](OrderProcess/CheckoutService/checkout.http) file if you're using VSCode with the REST client:

     ```bash
     curl -X POST http://localhost:5064/inventory/restock